Nia Nal: Concept and creation

 On July 21, 2018, trans activist and actress Nicole Maines was announced in the role at the show's San Diego Comic-Con panel.
 It was also confirmed that Nia would become the superhero "Dreamer" and that she is an ancestor of the Legion of Super-Heroes member Nura Nal / Dream Girl.
 Maines described Nia Nal / Dreamer as having "this ferocious drive to protect people and to fight against discrimination and hatred.
-She’s the superhero we need right now."
+She's the superhero we need right now."
 The character is the first transgender superheroine on television.

 Powers and abilities

 Nia Nal's powers include precognition, and astral projection.

 In other media

 Comics

 On June 8, 2021, Dreamer made her comic book debut in the story "Date Night", written by Maines, featured in DC Pride #1.
-On June 2, 2022, the official DC twitter account announced Dreamer will appear in a graphic novel written by Maines with art by Rye Hickman.
+On June 2, 2022, the official DC Twitter account announced Dreamer will appear in a graphic novel written by Maines with art by Rye Hickman, called "Bad Dream: A Dreamer Story", which was released in 2024.
 On July 12, Nia appeared in Superman: Son of Kal-El #13, making her debut within the main DC comics continuity.